|KEY WORD : architecture / folk dwellings|

 | 1 A rudimentary

-and in areas of the Kinki 近畿 district during the Edo period.
+and in areas of the Kinki 近畿 region during the Edo period.
 The structure had no

 vertical side walls because the roof came down to the ground like a tent.
 It was